 This book is an investigation into the observation that we create the world we know by our beliefs and attitudes, as well as by the social codes and conventions that we absorb from our culture.
 Part of developing the ability to have new experiences of realms beyond ordinary senses (such as the devic realms) is overcoming our limiting beliefs.
 This requires an acknowledgment of how, when we accept our culture’s attitudes towards nature, it limits what we can experience.

 The awareness that we create our experiences is also vital to assuming the role of conscious co-creator.
 Bruteau makes a solid and detailed case for this awareness.
 This book is written to the high standards of the academic world.
 At the same time, she comes from a Christian spiritual tradition, informed by Theosophical and Vedic teachings.

-Buhner discusses the elegant functions of the heart and its electromagnetic nature, the physical, emotional and spiritual heart.
+Buhner discusses the electromagnetic nature of the heart and the physical, emotional and spiritual heart.
 He notes that discoveries in neuroscience indicate that the heart is over 50% neural cells.
 It is also part of the endocrine system and functions like another brain.
 He says we develop a new mode of cognition when we use the heart as an organ of perception:

 14. Caddy, Eileen.
 God Spoke to Me, Findhorn Publications, Findhorn Scotland, (1971, 1981).

 15. Caddy, Eileen.
 The Dawn of Change: Selections from Daily Guidance on Human Problems, edited by Roy McVicar.
 Findhorn Publications, Findhorn, Forres, Scotland, (1979).

 16. Caddy, Eileen.
 Opening Doors Within, edited and compiled by David Earl Platts.
 Findhorn Press, Findhorn, Forres, Scotland, (1986, 1994).